Pearl Harbor advance-knowledge conspiracy theory: Radio deception measures

 The Japanese practiced radio deception.
-Susumu Ishiguru, intelligence and communications officer for Carrier Division Two, stated, "Every day false communications emanated from Kyushu at the same time and same wavelength as during the training period."
+Susumu Ishiguru, intelligence and communications officer for the 2nd Carrier Division, stated, "Every day false communications emanated from Kyushu at the same time and same wavelength as during the training period."
 Because of this, Commander Joseph Rochefort of Hawaii Signals Intelligence concluded that the First Air Fleet remained in home waters for routine training.
 The ships left their own regular wireless operators behind to carry on "routine" radio traffic.
 Captain Sadatoshi Tomioka stated, "The main force in the Inland Sea and the land-based air units carried out deceptive communications to indicate the carriers were training in the Kyushu area."
 The main Japanese naval bases (Yokosuka, Kure, and Sasebo) all engaged in considerable radio deception.
 Analysis of the bearings from Navy DF stations account for claimed breaks of radio silence, and when plotted, the bearings point to Japanese naval bases, not where the Kido Butai actually was.
 On November 26, CAST reported all Japan's aircraft carriers were at their home bases.

 Rochefort, with Huckins and Williams, states there were no dummy messages used at any time throughout 1941 and no effort by the Japanese to use serious deception.

 When asked after the attack just how he knew where Akagi was, Rochefort (who commanded HYPO at the time) said he recognized her "same ham-fisted" radio operators.
 (The Japanese contend that radio operators were left behind as part of the deception operation.)
 The critical DF-tracked radio transmissions show bearings that could have not come from the strike force.
 Emissions monitored from CAST, or CAST's report Akagi was off Okinawa on December 8, 1941, are examples, though some transmissions continue to be debated.

 To deceive radio eavesdroppers, IJN Settsu commanded by Captain Chiaki Matsuda sailed from Taiwan to the Philippines simulating radio traffic for all six fleet carriers of the 1st Air Fleet and two other light carriers.